 Your brain produces substances that can improve your health.
 These substances include endorphins, which are natural painkillers, and gamma globulin, which strengthens your immune system.

 Research shows that what your brain produces depends in part on your thoughts, feelings, and expectations.
-If you're sick but you have hope and a positive attitude and you believe that you'll get better, your brain is likely to produce chemicals that will boost your body's healing power.3, 4
+If you're sick but you have hope and a positive attitude and you believe that you'll get better, your brain is likely to produce chemicals that will boost your body's healing power.3

 How does stress affect you?

-How you handle stress has an impact on your health.
+How you handle stress has an effect on your health.

 When you're stressed or anxious, your body reacts as if it is under attack.
 Your body releases hormones that speed up your heart rate and breathing, increase blood pressure, and make your muscles tense.
 This physical reaction is called the fight-or-flight stress response.